hexagoncircle/ryan-mulligan-dev/src/blog/gsap-flip-cart.md

 I did nearly nothing here.
 This is all GSAP Flip sorcery.
 My goodness it's good.

-You might be wondering about the `reducedMotion` variable which can be see in the full version of the JavaScript code (click the JS tab in the [CodePen embed](#codepen-demo) above).
+You might be wondering about the `reducedMotion` variable; review its value in the full version of the JavaScript code (click the JS tab in the [CodePen embed](#codepen-demo) above).
 It detects if a user has requested less movement on screen.
 If true, the item will be instantly added to the cart instead of animating across the page.
 Learn more about `prefers-reduced-motion` in [this web.dev article](https://web.dev/prefers-reduced-motion/).
 {.callout}

 In order to get the item to move into the cart once the animation has finished, the `onComplete` callback is used to append the item as a child.